Career & College Promise FAQs

-- Name, DOB, address, the name of the school and name of homeschool administrator
+- Name, DOB, address, the name of the school and the name of the home school administrator

-- Homeschool administrator's signature on the designated school official area on all documents
+- Home school administrator's signature and date on the designated school official area on all documents

-Each term the student will receive an email (Wake Tech email account) with the required documents and registration dates and deadlines.
-Students can also pick up the required forms at the Admissions Office (Northern or Southern Campus only).
+Each term, the student will receive an email (Wake Tech email account) with online instructions, registration dates and deadlines.
+Steps to register can also be found at the Continuing Students tab.

-- Students must continue to make progress towards high school graduation requirements
+- Continue to make progress towards high school graduation requirements

-- Maintain a minimum of a 2.0 GPA in college course-work after completing two courses at Wake Tech
+- Maintain a minimum 2.0 GPA in college coursework after completing two courses at Wake Tech

-- Students are required to meet with a school-designated official, principal, or CDC each semester to seek permission to participate in CCP.
+- Meet with a school-designated official, principal or CDC each semester to seek permission to participate in CCP

-- Students will need to submit an updated Eligibility Verification (EV) Form with high school official signatures verifying they have met the above qualifications prior to registration.
+- Submit an updated Eligibility Verification form (with transcript attached) online with high school official signatures verifying they have met the above qualifications prior to registration

 Students cannot take classes outside of their pathway until they have completed their entire pathway.

-Students are required to present a vehicle registration card and license plate number in order to obtain a Wake Tech parking decal.
-Students will require a form of identification (license or passport) to receive a Student ID badge.
+Students are required to present a vehicle registration card and license plate number to obtain a Wake Tech parking decal.
+Students must have a form of identification (e.g., driver's license or passport) to receive a student ID badge.
 Please visit ID Badges & Parking Decals for additional information on times and locations.

 This could mean that the CCP staff is unable to register you for your course(s) for many reasons.
-The course may be restricted, closed or waitlisted.
+The course may be restricted, closed or wait-listed.
 The course(s) may not be a part of your CT/CTE pathway(s).
-The student may not meet the required prerequisites (selfserve.waketech.edu) or may need to take the e-learning assessment to gain access to online learning platforms (eli.waketech.edu).
-For assistance with schedules, attend CCP Advising or CCP Registration Open Lab.
+The student may not meet the required prerequisites or may need to take the eLearning Intro assessment to gain access to online learning platforms.
+For assistance with schedules, attend CCP Advising or CCP Registration open lab.